-I saw a segment on the news recently that highlighted a family whose insurance company had canceled their renters’ policy.
+I saw a segment on the news recently that highlighted a family whose insurance company had canceled their renters’ insurance policy.
 The family in question filed two claims against their policy over the holidays after burglars broke into their home before Christmas and again just before New Year’s.
 As a result, their insurer dropped them.

 Of course, the timing was horrible, and the local media covered the story exhaustively.
 But I’m glad the insurance company canceled their policy, and you should be happy, too.
 Here’s why:

 What are the odds of a family having two robberies in such a short span of time?
 It’s very unlikely.
 In fact, such unusual circumstances are strong warnings of potential fraud.
 And while I don’t want anyone to needlessly suffer, if insurance companies don’t take action when faced with those sorts of events, it could translate into higher insurance costs for the rest of us.

 It All Comes Down to Higher Rates for All of Us

 Most people forget that most insurance coverage is typically a group policy.
 Insurance companies, whether they’re selling property insurance or life insurance, depending on large groups of people acting as participating partners.
 It’s the law of large numbers at its finest.

 Insurers have armies of actuaries whose sole job is to determine the likelihood of a payout on a given policy.
 Our policies and their profits depend on most people paying their insurance premiums and hardly ever needing to file a claim.
 That, combined with the actuaries’ ability to make accurate predictions, is what keeps premiums relatively low for the rest of us.